Product-Centric vs Customer-Centric: Which Approach Should Businesses Follow?

 Product-centric companies depend mostly on their product itself to self-promote their brand.
 They build their customer base on the basis of how good their product is and how great a value it offers.
 Hence, these companies build their success through product-led growth.

 Customer-centric companies have a lot of strategies in place to market their product.
 They aim at turning their loyal customers into brand advocates who help bring new prospects to the sales funnel.
-These companies also focus on building long-term relationships with their customers so that continuous flow of incomes can be generated.
+These companies also focus on building long-term relationships with their customers so that a continuous flow of incomes can be generated.
 This helps them in shaping the sustainability of the business in a competitive environment.

 To decide which is a better approach between the product centric vs customer centric, you must understand your business offering well.
 There are great examples of both kinds.
 Google, Apple are few of the product-centric brands while Amazon is a good example of customer-centric brand.